EU and Argentina to cooperate on Open Science

-The major developments in R&I policies and programmes since the last Joint Steering Committee meeting were presented.
-In addition, both delegations exchanged views on and agreed to step up cooperation on bio-economy, marine research , climate action and resource efficiency among others activities.
+The major developments in research and innovation policies and programmes since the last Joint Steering Committee meeting were presented.
+In addition, both delegations exchanged views on and agreed to step up cooperation on the bioeconomy, marine research and health research, among other activities.

 Argentina signed an Agreement on scientific and technological cooperation with the European Community in September 1999.
 Both sides ratified it in the following year.
 The agreement has a validity of five years and is renewed tacitly for the following five years unless a change is suggested.
 The agreement was renewed for another five years in 2011.